 GROUPS and WORKSHOPS

-Women's online creativity Groups
+Women's creativity Groups

 You know you want more out of your life.
 You dream about your future: the possibilities, the yearnings, the magic you want to create.

 You put yourself second, or third, or last on your priority list, because that's just what you do.
 Your negative self-talk sends its daily barrage of garbage to your brain: You're too busy!
 You're not worth it!
 It's not the right time!
 What if you make the wrong choice?
 You don't really deserve to do what you yearn for!
 You'll get your time someday, but right now there are other priorities!
 You can't afford to do good things for yourself!